Love to travel around Melbourne? Love meeting new people?

-Travellers Aid will launch the Medical Companions Project in early March 2011 which will bring together a dedicated team of volunteers from Melbourne with regional Victorians travelling to the city for medical appointments.
+Travellers Aid will launched the Medical Companions Project in early March 2011 wand brought together a dedicated team of volunteers from Melbourne with regional Victorians travelling to the city for medical appointments.

 A large number of regional travellers are frail or people living with a disability that rely on family members to drive them to Melbourne.
 When assistance is not available, many people risk their health by delaying their appointments or not attending at all.
 From March, volunteers will be present at Southern Cross Station to accompany people to their appointments in the CBD.

 As well as being central to the success of the program, Medical Companion Project volunteers will provide an amazing service to their fellow Victorians, they will act as ambassadors to their beautiful city and they will empower people that may not have the confidence to travel alone in the city.